 The Economic & Social Research Council (ESRC) is the UK’s largest organisation for funding research on economic and social issues.
 It supports independent, high quality research impacting business, the public sector and civil society.
 At any one time, the ESRC supports over 4,000 researchers and postgraduate students in academic institutions and independent research institutes.

-Home of Professor Paul Mizen, The University of Nottingham School of Economics combines excellence and innovation in teaching with an international reputation for rigorous and topical research of the highest quality.
+Home of Professor Paul Mizen, Greg Thwaites, Julia Leather and the DMP Analyst Team.
+The University of Nottingham School of Economics combines excellence and innovation in teaching with an international reputation for rigorous and topical research of the highest quality.
 The research carried out at the School of Economics is among the most significant and influential of its kind in the world.
 In the past few years alone, our work has attracted millions of pounds in awards and grants, featured hundreds of times in leading academic journals and earned thousands of citations.